aforestsomewhere/bacterial-genome-assembly/episodes/reconcile.Rmd

 ```
 qsub -cwd -V -N tr_test -e err/try_rec_001 -o out/try_rec_001 -pe thread 4 -b y "conda activate trycycler-0.5.4 && trycycler reconcile --reads *.fastq.gz --cluster_dir trycycler/cluster_001 --threads 4 && conda deactivate"
 ```
-If we are left with very few contigs in a cluster (e.g. <3) then it will probably be worth making more assemblies before proceeding further, but as we started with 9 assemblies we have some leeway.
+If we are left with very few contigs in a cluster (e.g. <3) then it will probably be worth making more assemblies before proceeding further - as we started with 9 assemblies, we have some leeway.

 ## Manual repair of overlap

 You may encounter a cluster with a contig that is longer than the others, preventing reconciliation.
 This can indicate an assembly error and is particularly common with plasmids, which can be double or even tripled in length.
 We can manually remove the (presumed) duplicate sequence in a text editor: [Trycycler Wiki: Manually fixing overlap](https://github.com/rrwick/Trycycler/wiki/FAQ-and-miscellaneous-tips#manually-fixing-overlap).

+## Linear plasmids/phage

+Phage genomes can adopt linear conformations.
+Linear plasmids have also been described in some bacteria in the order 'Enterobacterales' e.g. *Klebsiella*, *Salmonella*.
+If you have have a suspicious cluster of small contigs that will not circularise, you could try to [Blast](https://www.ncbi.nlm.nih.gov/geo/query/blast.html) one of the sequences and see the closest hits.
+More frequently, such clusters tend to represent chromosomal fragments e.g. prophage, which one or more assemblers excluded from the main chromosome.

+## Modifying the parameters for Trycycler reconcile

+The default parameters of the 'reconcile' function work well for most cases, and it is likely preferrable to exclude a handful of contigs first.
+In certain scenarios, you may wish to amend the [thresholds](https://github.com/rrwick/Trycycler/wiki/Reconciling-contigs#settings), particularly '--max_length_diff', '--max_add_seq', '--max_add_seq_percent','--max_trim_seq' and '--max_trim_seq_percent'.
+You can add the flags to your 'qsub' submission command.

 [r-markdown]: https://rmarkdown.rstudio.com/